Tembo the Badass Elephant: Gameplay

 Tembo the Badass Elephant is a 2D platform side-scrolling game in which players take control of an elephant named Tembo, as he progresses through Shell City to stop the invasion of a military force called the Phantom.
 The title features visuals similar to that of cartoons and comic books, and divided into three different zones with three basic levels and an enemy base, followed by a boss stage each.
 Each enemy base can only be unlocked by killing a set quota of enemies on previous levels.
 Once all three zones are completed, a fourth, last zone consisting of two levels and the final boss stage is unlocked.
 The major goal of every level is to reach the end of the level while destroying as much of the enemy force as possible, while innocent citizens held prisoners are scattered around the stage, waiting to be rescued as well, and a medal is awarded for rescuing all hostages in a stage.

 Tembo can perform different movements, like smashing objects with his tusks, jumping, dashing, punching and stomping with his body to destroy structures, enemies, and enemies' vehicles like tanks in order to progress.
 Tembo can also store water on his trunk to put out fires or shortcut electrical traps.
 Players are also tasked to solve puzzles throughout the game.
 Momentum and destruction are emphasized in the game.
 Tembo's health can be replenished by collecting special crates located throughout the stage, and, by collecting 300 peanuts, Tembo is awarded an extra life that comes in the form of a can of peanut butter.
 The game environments are interactive, allowing Tembo the chance to unleash more destruction.
 Additionally, Tembo is accompanied and assisted by a bird called Picolo throughout the game.

-Development
+Development and release

 The title was officially announced on March 11, 2015, by Game Freak, which had previously developed the main series Pokémon-video games and Sega, a video game publisher.
 The collaboration between Game Freak and Sega was revealed one week prior to the game's announcement.
 According to director James Turner, Tembo was "Rambo in elephant form".
 Inspirations were also drawn from several action movies of the 1980s, Dumbo as well as other video game franchises like Metal Slug, Donkey Kong Country, and Yoshi's Island.
 Inspirations were also drawn from HarmoKnight, one of Game Freak's earlier games.
 Developers also once thought to turn the game into an endless runner but the idea was later scrapped.
 The title was released on July 21, 2015, for PlayStation 4, Windows, and Xbox One.